 Pour the Pimm’s into a highball or Collins glass.
 Fill with ice and top with lemon soda or ginger beer.
 Give a light stir to mix.
 Garnish with a cucumber spear, mint, or other fruit in season.

-I encourage you to dust off that bottle, or buy some for the summer.
+We encourage you to dust off that bottle, or buy some for the summer.
 Try a few variations and see what you like best.
-I found a wonderful bottle of French gourmet sparkling lemonade at the grocery store which is perfect for this drink, but you could also make a killer cocktail using ginger syrup and club soda.
+We found a wonderful bottle of French gourmet sparkling lemonade at the grocery store which is perfect for this drink, but you could also make a killer cocktail using ginger syrup and club soda.
 Some cocktail bars serve a variation on this theme with additional gin to strengthen the cocktail.
-Whatever you decide, don't skip the garnishes, as they add important flavor components.
-There's definitely a version you can enjoy, and you won't be alone—some 15,000 of these are served court side each day at Wimbledon.
+Whatever you decide, don’t skip the garnishes, as they add important flavor components.
+There’s definitely a version you can enjoy, and you won’t be alone—some 15,000 of these are served court side each day at Wimbledon.
 They taste good and they are not too strong, so you can concentrate on the tennis, polo or whatever else you happen to be doing.